• Skip to primary navigation

 The texture is hard and crunchy, great for snacking or adding the perfect crunch to your favorite dish.

-If almonds are not an option, hazelnuts make for a great substitute.
+If almonds are not an option, hazelnuts make for a great substitute - see hazelnut substitutes for baking for swap ideas.

 When using in recipes, such as cakes and other baked goods, simply swap out the number of almonds for an equal amount of hazelnuts.